iroblesrazzaq/memory_vault/README.md

 ## 🎯 The Problem

 You read an interesting article about databases weeks ago.
 Now in a meeting, you need that specific article but can't remember the title.
-Chrome history search fails because you can only search by keywords, not concepts.
+Chrome history search fails because you can only search by keywords in the title and url, not concepts.

 ## ✨ The Solution